Mihlayonke/Varsity_Pharmacy_Windows_Form/README.md

 available show products.
 The capture payment system will be able to capture the order details from the data store and capture the payment.
 The whole system will consist of three entities which are the customer, staff, and supplier.

-The whole project will take about approximately 7-8 months to complete.
-The tools to develop this system will be MS Visio to estimate time and have better time management.
-Visual Basic to develop the whole system.